-1 bolted at the top to a 3" Pulley 2 and below to a face plate is bolted on a Rod 3 passing up the centre which
+1 bolted at the top to a 3" Pulley 2 and below to a face plate is bolted on a Rod 3 passing up the centre which forms the pivot of the turret so that it may freely turn.

 Model No. 5.30 Delivery Van